MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-3.5.0/azureps-in-docker.md

 Docker without `sudo` or local administrative rights.
 Please follow Docker's official [instructions][install] to install `docker` correctly.

-The release containers are built from the official PowerShell containers, then the Az module added as a layer.
+The released containers are built from the official PowerShell containers, then the Az module added as a layer.

 The latest stable image includes: